UK's Prince Andrew steps up denial of underage sex

+LONDON/NEW YORK (Corrects story published on Jan 4 to add source to first paragraph.
+Also corrects paragraph four to show that Buckingham Palace has not identified Jane Doe #3 as Virginia Roberts.)

-LONDON/NEW YORK Buckingham Palace stepped up its denial that Prince Andrew had sex with an underage girl introduced to him by a disgraced U.S. financier, and named the alleged victim whose anonymity was preserved in court documents filed last week.
+Buckingham Palace denied on Sunday that Prince Andrew had sex with an underage girl introduced to him by a disgraced U.S. financier, and named by some British newspapers as 17-year-old Virginia Roberts.

-Buckingham Palace had already denied on Friday allegations made in Florida court documents by the woman, who said she was forced as a minor by financier Jeffrey Epstein to have sex with several people, including Prince Andrew, the second son of Queen Elizabeth.
+The Palace had already denied on Friday allegations made in Florida court documents by a woman, who said she was forced as a minor by financier Jeffrey Epstein to have sex with several people, including Andrew, the second son of Queen Elizabeth.

 Another of those named by the woman, well-known American attorney Alan Dershowitz, said he has assembled a team of "eminent" lawyers to fight the sexual abuse allegations made against him in last week's filing in Florida federal court.

-The allegations come from a woman who is named in the filing as Jane Doe #3, but Buckingham Palace referred to her as Virginia Roberts.
-Several British newspapers have also named the woman.
+The allegations come from a woman who is named in the filing as Jane Doe #3.
+Some British newspapers identified Jane Doe #3 as Virginia Roberts.

+Buckingham Palace has issued two denials about the allegations against Prince Andrew: One relating to claims in court documents made by Jane Doe #3 and another relating to claims made by British media who cited allegations by Virginia Roberts.

 Dershowitz represented Epstein against criminal sex abuse charges, which ended in a plea deal six years ago under which Epstein served jail time for state charges but avoided federal prosecution.
 Last week's filing was made in a long-running civil litigation brought against the U.S. government over the plea agreement by women who say they were abused by Epstein.